For students and graduates

 Given these benefits, it is not surprising that attorneys working in solo and small firms (2-10 attorneys) comprise the majority of the legal profession.
 In the 2019 ABA Legal Technology Survey Report, 63% of respondents identified themselves as solo and small firm attorneys (32% and 31%, respectively).

 Mitchell Hamline also attracts entrepreneurial-minded graduates interested in developing their own law practices or working in a small law practice.
 In fact, each year for the last eight years, 15-20% of new Mitchell Hamline graduates chose to practice in the Solo and Small firm setting upon admission to the bar.

 For this reason, Mitchell Hamline’s Solo and Small Firm Practice program provides programming, mentoring, and other guidance to support Mitchell Hamline students, recent graduates, and alumni seeking to become successful solo or small firm practitioners.

 - Sept.
 21, 2020 – Paths from Law School to Solo and Small Firm Practice

 - Nov.
-16, 2020 – Finding an Externship or Clerkship at a Solo or Small Firm Registration
+16, 2020 – Foot in the Door, Boots on the Ground: Gaining Legal Work Experience at a Solo or Small Firm

 Every Mitchell Hamline student is partnered with a J.D.
 Career Advisor who assists the student in focusing their career interests, identifying their strengths, and developing a job search strategy.
 For students interested in Solo and Small Firm Practice, their J.D.
 Career Advisor can also assist them in making important professional connections with attorneys practicing in the Solo and Small Firm sector for informational interviews, job shadows, or other professional networking.